Buying a Short Sale Property in Oahu

 - Bldg.Koko Isle

-Distressed sale priced well below value - Call for offers deadline is January 9th.
-Koko Villas executive home with 10ft ceilings, granite, travertine, central and split ...
+Distressed sale priced well below value - ACCEPTING BACK UP OFFERS.
+Koko Villas executive home with 10ft ceilings, granite, travertine, central and split AC, stainless s...

 SHORT-SALE.
 Handyman special.
 Rare spacious single story 3BR/2BA townhouse with 2 PARKING in desirable Hawaii Kai.
 Bring your renovation plans and transform/expand (upwar...